-As I’ve mentioned before in my other posts (read about my diagnosis journey here), I was finally diagnosed with CVID in 2017.
+As I’ve mentioned before in other posts, I was finally diagnosed with CVID in 2017.
 I was upset, but also relieved.
 I thought, “Now, I will be well again.”

 I WAS WRONG!

-After receiving IVIG treatments (read this post to learn about those “super fun” treatments here) for over a year, I still felt like crap.
+After receiving IVIG treatments for over a year, I still felt like crap.
 I mean, less crappy, but not what I would describe as well.
-When I mentioned how I still felt to Dr. K, my awesome immunologist, he mentioned that he had CVID patients receiving IVIG who ran marathons!
+When I mentioned how I still felt to Dr. K, my awesome immunologist, he said that he had CVID patients receiving IVIG who ran marathons!
 “WTF” I thought!
 I couldn’t run a marathon if someone paid me a million bucks, not to mention there were still days I spent most of my time lying in bed.

 I knew then that IVIG was not the “magic pill” that I thought it was.
 It didn’t bring my “old self” back.

 “Fuck me,” I thought (and screamed!).
 “Now what?”

 Well, “now what” consisted of even more doctors, hours of online research reading official medical studies published in well-known journals, and eventually more meds.

 I was now on a mission to discover what else could possibly be going on with my body.
 When I felt well enough I made numerous appointments with doctors specializing in anything!

 Luckily, there were two doctors I stumbled across while humming along on my CVID journey that would diagnosis me with two more systemic issues.